 3/ Access To Food

-In tropical regions, a tortoise often waits until the fruit or leaves naturally fall out of a tree to feed.
-A tortoise may scale a tree or shrub to reach food if a meal isn’t readily available.
+Tortoises often wait until fruit naturally falls from a tree to feed.
+A tortoise may even scale a tree or shrub to reach food if a meal isn’t readily available.

 4/ Expanding Their Territory

-Tortoises are curious animals that can grow frustrated when locked in small enclosures for extended periods.
-So, they may then try to escape over the walls.
+Tortoises are curious animals that can grow frustrated when confined in small enclosures for extended periods.
+So, they may then attempt to escape over the walls.

 A tortoise can also misunderstand that the wall is the beginning and end of its enclosure.
 So, it’ll want to continue expanding its territory and overcome the barriers within it.